ChainAgnostic/CAIPs/CAIPs/caip-169.md

 ### Wallet Metadata

 Called by the application to fetch a configuration object describing signing and verification capabilities of the wallet.
+This method is an optional way for CAIP-169 supporting wallets to signal signing and verifying capabilities *in addition to* those necessary for the blockchain/VM-specific accounts and methods already exposed; it is required for interoperability with OIDC-based protocols, and its absence can be interpreted as an absence of interoperability with protocols requiring it.

 The formatting and values of the metadata object are borrowed from the [OIDC4VP][] specification, which in references the [DIF Claim Format registry][] for the names of objects and [IANA JOSE Registry][] for the exact, case-sensitive abbreviations contained therein.
 Note that no other values from a full OAuth2 Authorization Server metadata need to be present, and they will be ignored if included.

 NOTE: `alg` value `none` SHOULD NOT be accepted.